-School Council HJS
+School Parliament HJS

-Our council is a very important voice and vision for the future of our School.
+A very important voice and vision for the future of our School.

 At Harlescott Junior School we encourage our children to have their say about school matters.